-Heml.org, original the 'Historical Event Markup and Linking' Project, is centered at the Dept. of Classics, Mount Allison University under the direction of Professor Bruce Robertson.
+Heml.org, originally the 'Historical Event Markup and Linking' Project, is centered at the Dept. of Classics, Mount Allison University under the direction of Professor Bruce Robertson.
 It hosts his projects, including: OCR technologies for Classical languages; generalized visualization and markup tools for history; and web-based technologies for language learning and study.

 Epub Conversion of Perseus Texts

 Students in my "Digital Methods in the Study of Antiquity" course in 2011 worked on converting Perseus TEI texts into Epub documents.
 As a more difficult case, they concentrated on ancient Greek documents, and got them working at an alpha-level on an Android phone and Kobo reader.
-Watch the demo video below:

 Polytonic Greek OCR